PoncinMatthieu/DIY-Boffer/first_boffer_sword.md

 ![Image](/img/IMG_0001.jpg)

 So the rougth idea is to make a boffer sword 80cm long.
-Start with the squelton of the sword and then wrap it up with padding.
+Start with the skelton of the sword and then wrap it up with padding.

-## Squeleton
+## Skeleton
-To make the squeleton, I've used one of those sticks that shows the road in winter (called **Aurausviitta** in Finnish :stuck_out_tongue: ).
+To make the skeleton, I've used one of those sticks that shows the road in winter (called **Aurausviitta** in Finnish :stuck_out_tongue: ).

 You can find it in K-Rauta for 1.99€